 Levedy was delighted in November 2021 to be invited by Lilium to Padova, Italy, to record as part of the 'A risentir le stelle' project, which highlights creative dialogues between music and contemporary art, in particular reacting to the artworks of the exhibition ‘A riveder le stelle’ – Eremitani Museums, curated by Barbara Codogno.

 Commemorating the anniversary of the disappearance of Dante Alighieri seven hundred years ago, verses from the three Divina Commedia Cantiche are interpreted alongside music, in this case Hymn to the Waters from Holst's Rig Veda, The project was realised with the support of Comune di Padova – Assessorato alla Cultura.

-The group's experience is garnered from a vast array of choirs and ensembles including the choirs of Queens’, Robinson and Trinity colleges, Cambridge; the Old Royal Naval College Trinity Laban Chapel Choir; the Philharmonia Chorus; the National Youth Choir of Scotland; Emma Kirkby’s Dowland Works and the Facade Ensemble, as well as in orchestras such as the London City Philharmonic; the CBSO Youth Orchestra and the Swiss Youth Orchestra (SJSO)
+The group's experience is garnered from a vast array of choirs and ensembles including the choirs of Queens’, Clare and Trinity colleges, Cambridge; the Old Royal Naval College Trinity Laban Chapel Choir; the Philharmonia Chorus; the National Youth Choir of Scotland; Emma Kirkby’s Dowland Works and the Facade Ensemble, as well as in orchestras such as the London City Philharmonic; the CBSO Youth Orchestra and the Swiss Youth Orchestra (SJSO)

 Madeleine Todd, soprano